-The Stephens College Student Success Center is committed to offering accommodations for students with mental or physical disabilities.
+The Stephens College Student Success Center is committed to offering ADA/ Section 504 accommodations for students with accessibility needs.
 We look forward to serving you.Sady Mayer Strand

-Students with disability certification should contact their professors at the beginning of the semester to make arrangements for approved academic accommodations.
+Students registered with the ADA/Section 504 Coordinator should contact their professors at the beginning of the semester to make arrangements for approved academic accommodations.
 In all cases, such arrangements should be confirmed in advance of when the requested accommodation will be needed.